srobinson/a11y-tutorials/src/carousel/index.md

 ### Enhanced HTML

-The [demonstration script](#demonstration) provided enhances this basic semantic HTML in a number of ways pertaining to semantics and interactive behavior.
+The [demonstration script](#demonstration) enhances this basic semantic HTML in a number of ways pertaining to semantics and interactive behavior.
 Here is how the enhanced HTML of the [demo](assets/demo1.html) looks (some slides have been removed for brevity):

 ```html
 <div class="carousel carousel-interface" role="region" aria-label="Selected videos">